"[A] 'must-see' for any serious student of immigration, plantation life, and the nature of historical storytelling."

 The music album Cajón Is King compliments my two documentaries about Afro-Peruvians.
 With 12 tracks, there is a full one hour of music - but this is not your standard music album.

-Songs by famous percussionists & singer-songwriters Lalo Izquierdo and Huevito, songs performed by the group "de Rompe y Raja," a track by singer-songwriter Jorge Luis Jasso, a track with guitarist Coco Linares accompanying percussion made by Lalo Izquierdo's and Huevito's feet as they dance Afro-Peruvian zapateo, and a solo cajón number where Lalo Izquierdo plays rhythms from North & South America.
+It contains songs by famous percussionists & singer-songwriters Lalo Izquierdo and Huevito, songs performed by the group "de Rompe y Raja," a track by singer-songwriter Jorge Luis Jasso, a track with guitarist Coco Linares accompanying percussion made by Lalo Izquierdo's and Huevito's feet as they dance Afro-Peruvian zapateo, and a solo cajón number where Lalo Izquierdo plays rhythms from North & South America.

 Our special, one-of-a-kind, Palomino Productions' Diversity cup!
 Bright, colorful, with scenes from our films, this cup shows that you value and enjoy ethnic and cultural diversity, and that you also love movies.
 Who doesn't?